stephenw6888/github-tutorial-1/README.md

 ---
 ## Workflow & Commands
 1. Git Status
-* It checks the Status of your Repository
+2. It checks the Status of your Repository
-* You will find it very helpful when your typing in workspace
+3. You will find it very helpful when your typing in workspace
+* Git add
+* When you git add your adding it to the staging area
+* You need this so youc can be able to see it in your README.md *